 If you have too many delinquent payments with a secured loan, your lender will file a notice of default on your property.

 A homeowner can take advantage of time to work out a payment plan with the lender before they get to the foreclosure stage.
-However, after too many missed payments, the bank will become the owner and will try to sell the property for an amount necessary to pay off the outstanding loan amount as well as costs associated with the foreclosure and sale of the property.
+However, after too many missed payments, the bank will become the property owner.
+They will try to sell the property for enough money to pay off the outstanding loan amount plus costs of foreclosing and selling the property.

 If you think you can't make payments for a secured loan, it's a good idea to talk to your lender before you think you'll run into trouble.